Martin's Park

 - Splash Pads (Tot Sprays)

-The Martin’s Park is about a 10-minute walk from South Station T stop on the Red Line.
+The Martin’s Park (Martin Richard Park) is located in Seaport, about a 10-minute walk from South Station T stop on the Red Line.
+There are also a few parking garages nearby, however, street parking may be difficult to find.

 Reviews

-Write your own review about this park below, or read reviews from other people who have visited.
+Write your own review about Martin’s Park below, or read reviews from other people who have visited.

 Recent Reviews